elizabethqiu/2021-bingirl/README.md

 # binGIRL
-meet and connect with fellow girlbosses in tech with a new bingo game
+encouraging girls to explore STEM with a bingo-themed webapp